stubberf/GettingAndCleaningData_CourseProj/README.md

 Repo for Getting and Cleaning Data Coursera Course

 ##Summary
-The instructions below will allow you to recreate the tidy dataset from the original data.
-Y will need to run the R file "run_analysis".
+The instructions below will allow you to recreate a summarized tidy dataset version of the original *Human Activity Recognition Using Smartphones Data Set*.
+You will need to run the R file "run_analysis".
 The instructions will describe the setup needed to perform this correctly.

 ##How to Prepare Tidy dataset
 1. Download the original dataset Human Activity Recognition Using